Portugal Company Registration: Complete Guide

 You need to acquire the Portugal Tax Number(NIF) and the tax identification number.
 The NIF number is a 9-digit number that is granted by the tax authorities of the nation.

-8. Enroll with the National Registry of Collective Entities
+8. Register with the National Registry of Collective Entities

-A private limited company can be established with a single director from any nation.
+• Number of directors: A private limited company can be formed with one director who may belong to any country.

-A minimum of EUR 5,000 is required to establish an LDA.
-A minimum share capital of at least €50,000 is necessary to establish a Public Limited Company.
+• Minimum share capital: A minimum of EUR 5,000 is required to establish an LDA. a minimum share capital of at least €50,000 is necessary to establish a Public Limited Company.

 Company registration in Portugal can be done using the following documents: